-Macarons are delightful, and are filled with buttercream.
-The delicate French pastries are lightly crisp, chewy and still manage to melt like butter in your mouth.
+Macarons are delightful, and are often filled with silky, sweet buttercream.
+The delicate French pastries are lightly crisp on the outside, chewy on the inside and melt like butter in your mouth.

-And I’m here to tell you crafting Parisian macarons is no different than baking American chocolate chip macarons from scratch.
+And I’m here to tell you crafting French macarons is no different than baking American chocolate chip macarons from scratch.
 You simply need the proper know how.
-All of the fuss about how scary, temperamental and touchy macarons are is a little silly.
+All of the fuss about how scary, temperamental and touchy macarons are is a bit silly.
 I believe the problem is excessive over-thinking.
 Myself included.

 Macaron fail #999